Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 - Tax‑efficient health tools, as we discuss in HSA and FSA accounts.

-From our perspective, offering at least basic benefits is not just about being “competitive in the market,” it is about not burning through people as if they are disposable hardware.
+Offering at least basic benefits is not just about being competitive in the market.
+It is about not burning through people as if they are disposable hardware.

 10. Commercial Auto And Non‑Owned Auto: When Vehicles Enter The Picture